 Antonia is an Advanced Trainee in Neurology with a background in human rights law and inorganic chemistry.
 Antonia has a longstanding interest in teaching, helping to facilitate the Clinical Teaching Fellowship Program at the University of Sydney and founding a clinically based Peer Assisted Learning program in her final year of medical school.
 Antonia hopes to keep up her interest in teaching and mentorship during her next non-clinical adventure - maternity leave!

-Elizabeth is a General Practice Registrar in Sydney.
-She studied medicine at the University of Sydney, and completed an undergraduate degree in classical piano at Sydney Conservatorium of Music.
+Elizabeth is a General Practitioner in Sydney, Australia.
+She studied medicine at the University of Sydney, and completed an undergraduate degree in classical piano at the Sydney Conservatorium of Music.
 Elizabeth is interested in medical education and mentorship.
+She is a member of DocVox, the NSW Doctors Choir.

 Dennis Neuen as an Intern at Wagga Wagga Base Hospital, having completed medical school at the University of Notre Dame Sydney.
 Dennis has strong interests in rheumatology, teaching and research.
 He previously completed an undergraduate music degree focusing on musicology and jazz piano.
 In his free time, he listens to jazz and is unnecessarily passionate about rugby league and the Wests Tigers.